National Planning Achievement Awards 2013

 Clinton County, Ohio

 The economic crisis took its toll on Clinton County with nearly 9,000 citizens losing their jobs.
-The Clinton County Regional Planning Commission (CCRPC) collaborated with Energize Clinton County and began to focus on local business, young professionals, local food, energy, and visioning.
+The Clinton County Regional Planning Commission (CCRPC) collaborated with Energize Clinton County and began to focus on local businesses, young professionals, local food, energy, and visioning.
 Taking a holistic approach, the planning commission addressed all five issues as a collaborative effort.

 National Planning Achievement Award for Economic Planning & Development